11ty/eleventy-base-blog/src/posts/2011/so-you-want-to-be-a-web-designer.md

 ---
-pageTitle: So you want to be a web designer
+title: So you want to be a web designer
 date: 2011-05-30
 tags: web
 ---